 By Tim Wesemann

 Editor’s note: Father’s Day will be here soon!
-Check out CTA’s men’s ministry theme God’s Direction Is Always Best® to find gifts and FREE resources for your celebration.
-This devotion is included in the theme’s devotion book.
+Check out CTA’s men’s ministry collection to find gifts and FREE resources for your celebration.

 A note in my weekly planner says to take a spontaneous trip to visit my son next Friday at 4:00 p.m.
 Okay, so maybe I’m not the most impulsive guy.